Application - Bachelor's Programme in Biomedicine

 How do I apply?

-The last day to apply for exchange studies during the academic year of 2021/22 will be 5 February, 2021 at 10am.
-The online application will open on January 7th 2021.
+The last day to apply for exchange studies during the academic year of 2021/22 was 5 February, 2022 at 11am.
+The online application opened on January 7th 2022.
 Until then you can prepare yourself by collecting the necessary documents (see below: What to include in the application).
 You can also read exchange reports from previous exchange students and benefit from their experience.

 What to include in the application: